Studies of Cherenkov Photon Production in PbF$_2$ Crystals using Proton Beams at Fermilab: Conclusions

 \section{Conclusions}

 A study of the \cherenkov~light yield for a \pbf~crystal excited by protons as a function of the proton's incident angle is presented.
-A complicated angular dependence is observed, and can be understood by considering the crystal's geometry, contributions of index matching, total internal reflection, and non-specular reflections of the crystal, the silicon rubber, and the wrapper material.
-Attention to these aspects will be crucial for realizing the CalVision program.
+A non-trivial angular dependence is observed in data for all SiPMs, and the general trend can be understood by considering the crystal's geometry, contributions of index matching, total internal reflection, and non-specular reflections of the crystal, the silicon rubber, and the wrapper material.
+The simulation can reproduce data for the number of photons detected within 30\%.
+Attention to these aspects will be crucial for realizing the CalVision program~\cite{calvision}.
 The setup we have will be useful for future DR studies using \pbwo\ and \bgo\ crystals.